Women's Champions League round 2: Arsenal, Benfica, Juventus, Paris, Real Madrid through

 UEFA Women's Champions League round 2 is deciding the group stage line-up.

-Arsenal, Benfica, Juventus, Paris Saint-Germain, Real Madrid, Rosengård, Slavia Praha, St. Pölten, Vllaznia and Zürich went through on Wednesday with one tie still in progress another two to follow on Thursday, joining holders Lyon and fellow automatic entrants Barcelona, Chelsea and Wolfsburg in the group stage.
+Arsenal, Benfica, Juventus, Paris Saint-Germain, Real Madrid, Rosengård, Slavia Praha, St. Pölten, Vllaznia and Zürich went through on Wednesday with another two to follow on Thursday, joining holders Lyon and fellow automatic entrants Barcelona, Chelsea and Wolfsburg in the group stage.

 The 15 teams progressing from round 1 joined nine sides beginning at this stage, with the teams split into champions and league paths.